Skip to main content

 Long distance travel has still not returned to what is was pre-Covid.
 OTA Insight points to data on flight searches to Paris – pre-Covid, the origin location of the majority of online searches was the Americas and Asia, post-Covid, more than 60% is from Europe.
 So the travel landscape may have changed, but visitor numbers look like they are returning to “normal”.

-Byway has made some big predictions about 2023 travel trends, which include “regen-tourism” and “led by locals”.
+Byway has made some big predictions about 2024 travel trends, which include ‘off-the-beaten-path’ and ‘cool.
 We know that 64% of travellers are tired of crowded tourism hotspots and around a third are willing to change their destination for this reason.
 After not going on holiday since early 2020, travellers are booking bucket list trips, but they are thinking differently.
 Sustainability is increasingly important to holidaymakers concerned about climate change and having a negative impact on the destination.

 Maybe holidays can look a little different from now on?